manissen/predicting-recipe-health/README.md

 ### Procedure

 1. **Model Prediction on Test Set**
-    Used the trained model (best_model) to predict labels (y_pred) on the test dataset features (X_test).
+First we used the trained model (best_model) to predict labels (y_pred) on the test dataset features (X_test).

-2. **Augment Test DataFrame with True and Predicted Labels**
-    - Added two new columns to the test DataFrame (df_test):
+2. **Augment Test DataFrame with True and Predicted Labels** Next we added two new columns to the test DataFrame (df_test):
     - y_true: the actual true labels from y_test
     - y_pred: the predicted labels from the model

 3. **Define Group Metric Function**
-    Created a function that calculated a chosen performance metric (here, the macro F1-score) on any subset of the data.
+Then we created a function that calculated a chosen performance metric (here, the macro F1-score) on any subset of the data.
 This function took a DataFrame for a single group and returned the group's metric score.

 4. **Calculate Metric per Cuisine Group**
-    Grouped df_test by the categorical variable cuisine_group and applied the metric function to each group to get performance scores per cuisine.
+Then we grouped df_test by the categorical variable cuisine_group and applied the metric function to each group to get performance scores per cuisine.

 5. **Display Performance Results by Group**
-    Vizualized the metric scores to identify disparities in model accuracy or predictive power across different cuisine groups.
+Next we vizualized the metric scores to identify disparities in model accuracy or predictive power across different cuisine groups.

 6. **Conduct Pairwise Permutation Tests**
 For each pair of cuisine groups, we performed a permutation test to determine whether the observed difference in metric scores is statistically significant.

 Hypotheses for Fairness Analysis of Cuisine Groups:
-     - Null Hypothesis (H₀):
+ - **Null Hypothesis**:
      There is no difference in the model’s predictive performance measured by macro F1-score between the two cuisine groups being compared.
-     - Alternative Hypothesis (H₁):
+ - **Alternative Hypothesis**:
     There is a significant difference in the model’s predictive performance between the two cuisine groups.
 The model performs differently for              one cuisine group compared to the other.

 The permutation test involved:
     - Combining data from the two groups.
     - Randomly shuffling group labels many times (e.g., 1000 permutations).
     - Calculating metric differences for each shuffle.
     - Comparing the observed metric difference to the permutation distribution to compute a p-value.

 ### Results

 | Comparison           | Difference | P-value | Interpretation                                                                 |